Variable star: Variable star observations

 In very few cases it is possible to make pictures of a stellar disk.
 These may show darker spots on its surface.
+One such technique is Doppler imaging, which can use the shift of spectral lines to measure velocity, then use it to determine the location of a spot across the surface of a rapidly rotating star.

 Interpretation of observations

 Combining light curves with spectral data often gives a clue as to the changes that occur in a variable star.
 For example, evidence for a pulsating star is found in its shifting spectrum because its surface periodically moves toward and away from us, with the same frequency as its changing brightness.

 About two-thirds of all variable stars appear to be pulsating.
 In the 1930s astronomer Arthur Stanley Eddington showed that the mathematical equations that describe the interior of a star may lead to instabilities that cause a star to pulsate.
+This mechanism was known as the Eddington valve, but is now more commonly called the Kappa–mechanism.
 The most common type of instability is related to oscillations in the degree of ionization in outer, convective layers of the star.
+Most stars have two layers where hydrogen and helium ionization occurs, respectively.
+These are referred to as partial ionization zones.
+The location of these layers determine the pulsational properties of the star.
+The pulsation of cepheids is known to be driven by oscillations in the ionization of helium (from He++ to He+ and back to He++).

-When the star is in the swelling phase, its outer layers expand, causing them to cool.
+When the star is in the swelling phase, the partial ionization zone expands, causing it to cool.
 Because of the decreasing temperature the degree of ionization also decreases.
-This makes the gas more transparent, and thus makes it easier for the star to radiate its energy.
+This makes the plasma more transparent, and thus makes it easier for the star to radiate its energy.
 This in turn makes the star start to contract.
 As the gas is thereby compressed, it is heated and the degree of ionization again increases.
 This makes the gas more opaque, and radiation temporarily becomes captured in the gas.
 This heats the gas further, leading it to expand once again.
 Thus a cycle of expansion and compression (swelling and shrinking) is maintained.

-The pulsation of cepheids is known to be driven by oscillations in the ionization of helium (from He++ to He+ and back to He++).
+In many cases, a predictive mathematical model can be constructed of the variable behavior.
+Typically an assumption is made of a constant period of variability.
+The model can then be used to construct an O-C diagram, which is a plot of the observed (O) behavior minus the computed (C) behavior model over a period of time, or folded over multiple cycles.
+If the model produces a good fit, this diagram can be used to detect a change in period, apsidal rotation, the effect of the Applegate mechanism, random period changes, or the interaction of a binary system with a third body.